 Not only does Montreal have boutiques and organic markets in equal measure, but it is the world's only underground city in which to shop.
-If you're here in winter this subterranean retail experience will be a welcome refuge from the icy gloom above and a highlight of your trip to Montreal.
-The Underground City has over 20 miles (30km) of passageways connecting all the Montreal Metros with over 1,600 little boutiques, 200 restaurants and 34 cinemas.
-Over 500,000 local people use the city every day, so plan your visit during office hours when it is much quieter.
+For those who pay Montreal a visit during winter, this subterranean retail experience will be a welcome refuge from the icy gloom above and a highlight of their trip.
+The Underground City has more than 20 miles (30km) of passageways connecting all the Montreal Metros with around 1,600 little boutiques, 200 restaurants and 34 cinemas.
+Over 500,000 local people use the underground city every day, so we'd recommend visitors plan their shopping excursion during office hours when it is much quieter.

 Montreal's two best markets are at opposite ends of the city.
-Marché Jean-Talon is an enormous open-air produce market selling high-quality goods, including fresh and organic maple syrup which you can buy by the litre - a truly authentic Quebec gift for sweet-toothed friends back home.
-Marché Atwater is another good option; it has wonderful baked goods like artisanal breads and other fresh produce on offer.
+Marché Jean-Talon is an enormous open-air market selling high-quality goods, including fresh and organic maple syrup which one can buy by the litre, perfect as an authentic Quebec gift for sweet-toothed friends back home.
+Marché Atwater is another good option, with wonderful baked goods, artisanal breads and other fresh produce on offer.

-The best Montreal shopping districts are Avenue Laurier Ouest, a centre of designer boutiques and foodie stores; Cours Mont-Royal for its haute couture and fashion accessories; and Ste-Catherine Street which attracts trendy stores and their customers.
-You can also find the iconic shopping centre Faubourg Ste-Catherine near here.
+The best Montreal shopping districts are Avenue Laurier Ouest, a centre of designer boutiques and foodie stores; Cours Mont-Royal for its haute couture and fashion accessories; and Ste-Catherine Street, which boasts an array of trendy stores.
+The iconic shopping centre Faubourg Ste-Catherine is also nearby.

 For unique Montreal gifts, don't miss the Canadian Guild of Crafts Québec, which sells aboriginal art and local artisan works.
-This is a good place to pick up classic Canadian souvenirs like furs and Native Indian crafts like dream weavers, polished stone jewellery, leather goods and musical instruments.
-Another must-visit is Marché Bonsecours in Old Montreal, which has an eclectic and interesting range of shops that are well worth visiting.
-Explore the side streets for other interesting outlets, the perfect opportunity to pick up a unique memento of your visit to Montreal.
+This is a good place to pick up classic Canadian souvenirs such as furs and Native American crafts like dream weavers, polished stone jewellery, leather goods and musical instruments.
+Another must is Marché Bonsecours in Old Montreal, which has an eclectic and interesting range of shops well worth visiting.

 Become our Montreal Travel Expert